Qibla: Ayn al-ka'ba and jihat al-ka'ba

 Ayn al-ka'ba ("standing so as to face the Kaaba head-on") is a position facing the qibla so that an imaginary line extending from the person's line of sight would pass through the Kaaba.
 This manner of observing the qibla is easily done inside the Great Mosque of Mecca and its surroundings, but given that the Kaaba is less than 20 m wide, this is virtually impossible from distant locations.
 For example, from Medina, with a 338 km straight-line distance from the Kaaba, a one-degree deviation from the precise imaginary line—an error hardly noticeable when setting one's prayer mat or assuming one's posture—results in a 5.9 km shift from the site of the Kaaba.
 This effect is amplified when further than Mecca: from Jakarta, Indonesia—some 7900 km away, a one-degree deviation causes more than a 100 km shift, and even an arc second's deviation—(1/3600 of a degree)—causes a more than 100 m shift from the location of the Kaaba.
-In comparison, the construction process of a mosque can easily introduce an error of up to five degrees from the calculated qibla, and the installation of prayer rugs inside the mosque as indicators for worshipers can add another deviation of five degrees from the mosque's orientation.
+In comparison, the construction process of a mosque can easily introduce an error of up to five degrees from the calculated qibla, and the installation of prayer rugs inside the mosque as indicators for worshippers can add another deviation of five degrees from the mosque's orientation.

 A minority of Islamic religious scholars—for example Ibn Arabi—consider ayn al-ka'ba to be obligatory during the ritual prayer, while others consider it obligatory only when one is able.
 For locations further than Mecca, scholars such as Abu Hanifa and Al-Qurtubi argue that it is permissible to assume jihat al-ka'ba, facing only the general direction of the Kaaba.
 Others argue that the ritual condition of facing the qibla is already fulfilled when the imaginary line to the Kaaba is within one's field of vision.
 For instance, there are legal opinions that accept the entire southeastern quadrant in Al-Andalus (Islamic Iberian Peninsula), and the southwestern quadrant in Central Asia, to be valid qibla.
 Arguments for the validity of jihat al-ka'ba include the wording of the Quran, which commands Muslims only to "turn [one's] face" toward the Great Mosque, and to avoid imposing requirements that would be impossible to fulfill if ayn al-ka'ba were to be obligatory in all places.
 The Shafi'i school of Islamic law, as codified in Abu Ishaq al-Shirazi's 11th-century Kitab al-Tanbih fi'l-Fiqh, argues that one must follow the qibla indicated by the local mosque when one is not near Mecca or, when not near a mosque, to ask a trustworthy person.
 When this is not possible, one is to make one's own determination—to exercise ijtihad—by the means at one's disposal.